 In the lower regions, comfortable tea houses sell a wide variety of local and Western foods (and beer) and luxury hotels.
 Many treks emphasize culture and scenery, but there are also plenty of opportunities to find yourself in extreme isolation.

 Round Annapurna Trek does not require you to be an expert hiker, but by the end, you will feel mountain-fit, suntanned, and upbeat!
 It’s safe to say this is a popular trek during the high season.
 So you’ll meet people from all over the world on the trail.

 It isn’t easy at times, but the route allows for excellent acclimatization before attempting the pass, and you will be in the safe and experienced hands of our guide team.

 Annapurna Circuit Trekking is one of the best walking trails in the world, passing through beautiful villages, waterfalls, and hot springs.
-And this trek offers trekkers an opportunity to experience Tibetan, Buddhism, and rural mountain life and cross one of the wildest high mountain passes, all in one trip.
+And this trek offers trekkers an opportunity to experience Tibetan, Buddhism, and rural mountain life and cross one of the wildest high mountain passes in one trip.

 Area: Annapurna Region